Loading your recommendations…

 In Durham, we support Black-owned businesses all year long.
 As we celebrate Juneteenth, there's no better time to highlight some of our incredible Black-owned restaurants, businesses and startups.

 The Hayti Heritage Center on Fayetteville St. has a mission to preserve and advance the heritage and culture of historic Hayti & the African American experience.
 Along Fayetteville St., there are numerous Black-owned businesses.
 Visit restaurants like Nzinga's Kitchen, Chicken Hut and Let's Eat Soul Food.
-Stop by World of Flowers for a wide selection of beautiful plants for your home.
+Stop by Eve Botanical Lounge for a drink in the serene, plant-draped space.
+Shop art and apparel sourced from the diaspora at Exotique.

 3. Learn about Juneteenth as a Family.